 and on a south facing slope.
 This combined with the relatively mild Welsh coastal

 climate means that providing vegetables year-round isn't too much of a challenge.

-We have two polytunnels, which are fantastic both for growing tomatoes, peppers and other heat-lovers in the summer, and also for making sure that we have a good supply of salad stuff all winter.
+We have four polytunnels, which are fantastic both for growing tomatoes, peppers, grapes, apricots and other heat-lovers in the summer, and also for making sure that we have a good supply of salad stuff all winter.
 We also use them for early crops such as carrots, onions, garlic and beans.

 THE FIELD CROPS AREA

 In order to have year-round staples such as potatoes, onions, garlic, drying beans and peas we have two larger plots away from the gardens where we grow these crops on a larger scale.
 We use the tractor to plough these areas and usually organise specific work weeks for preparing, planting, maintainance and harvesting them.
 Being further away from the yard they are more prey to pests like the rabbits, which have recently returned, and pigeons.

 We also have lots of fruit trees: apples, pears and plums which along with soft fruits such as blackcurrants and gooseberries if not eaten fresh, get made into jam, chutneys cider and lots of wine.
 We join our neighbours for an annual community apple day in Autumn where we press our apples into juice.